Deep-MI/fsqc/README.md

 shapeDNA and brainPrint toolboxes, available at https://reuter.mit.edu.

 **The current version is a development version that can be used for testing purposes.
-It will be revised, and extended in the future.**
+It will be revised and extended in the future.**

 The program will use an existing output directory (or try to create it) and write a csv table (qatools-results.csv) into that location.
 The csv table